Trisdoan/How-to-have-a-balanced-work-life/README.md

 <img src="images/feature weight_1.png" width="700"/>

-According to the graph, I could suggest some following insights:
+According to the graph, I could suggest some following insights.
+However before taking a look, I need to clarify: BMI> 25 and Sufficient are categorical features(binary), which cannot be interpreted as numerical features(discrete).
+Because They were measured differently.

+Moreover, I don't count Age and Gender features where they have no correlation with target feature.

-Firstly, starting with categorical features:
+So done with clarification, let's start with categorical features:
-1. sda
+1. As you can see, **Sufficient feature** is ranked higher than BMI index, meaning when you think you make enough money, you find balance in life.
+It's obvious!
+But thing is you never know when you make enough money, right?.
+It's personal finance and psychological things, so I don't wanna dive deep into in.
+But I found this 5-min video, hope it's helpful: https://www.youtube.com/watch?v=T_tDthUWsVM
 2. asda

 Finally, numerical features: